-If the requestor has a "hold" on their record, the transcript request will not be processed.
-The individual will be notified of the hold and asked to contact the appropriate office to resolve the issue.
-If the issue is resolved within fourteen (14) days from the date of notification, the individual will not need to complete a new request but will need to notify the Registrar's Office (colleen.rinaldi@concordia.edu) that the hold has been removed so that the process can be completed.
+If the student has a "hold" on their record because of an unpaid financial obligation to Concordia, the transcript request will not be processed.
+The student will be notified of the hold and asked to contact the Accounting Office to resolve the issue.
+Once the Accounting Office removes the hold, the student will need to submit another request.